ikem-krueger/ikem-krueger.github.io/_posts/2024-02-23-linux-for-old-pc.md

 It runs very well for such an old netbook!

+## Thoughts

+ - Is "cpufrequtils" really needed?
+Because "powertop" should automatically set the cpu governor to "ondemand".

 ### Links

  - [Linux for old PC — Bringing PC from 2007 back to life](https://notes.valdikss.org.ru/linux-for-old-pc-from-2007/en/)